Primary Navigation Mobile

 Afterwards, make a T-shaped handle or two out of a section of dowel and some screws.
 Use the hot glue gun to affix the dowels to or around the dented area and, once the glue has dried, use the dowels to manipulate and pull on the dent.
 Once done, you can use a hair drier or heat gun to release the glue.
 Afterwards, use rubbing alcohol or similar to quickly clean up the glue, then wipe the panel down and polish it up.
 Be very careful, though, as it’s easy to damage the paint with glue-removing chemicals such as acetone.

-6. Using a repair kit with a dent lifter
+6. Use a dent repair kit

 How to remove small dents from your car